ptutty/brisbane-suburbs/readme.md

 # Brisbane Suburbs

-Use GoogleMap API and Suburb boundary data, transport data to create visualisation of quicks route and mode of transport to campus.
+Use GoogleMap API, suburb boundary data, transport data to create visualisation of quicks route and mode of transport to campus.

 ### Running the app during development